Kyenret/codepath-IOS101-capstoneproject/README.md

 8. I recognize the need for a deeper understanding of table view delegate and table view data source for better implementation.
 9. I want to explore user defaults for saving reminders and journal entries.

 In reflection, this week has provided a clear picture of both achievements and areas that demand further attention.
-I am committed to continuous improvement in subsequent sprints, and these identified areas will guide my efforts for a smoother development process.
+I am committed to continuous improvement of my app, even beyond this program and I will appreciate all the help that I can receive.